101 SE 6th Ave

 Property Description

-Rare opportunity to be on the ground floor in a centrally located professional office building in downtown Delray Beach with unlimited free parking.
-2,500 square feet, beautifully renovated, bright, modern, neutral tones, and hurricane windows.
+Rare opportunity to be in a professional office building in downtown Delray Beach with free parking for all tenants and clients.
+This ground floor 2,500 square foot office has been beautifully renovated and is bright and light with impact windows.

 The office contains a reception area, conference room for eight, six offices, extra-large work area for additional offices or cubicles, kitchen and two private bathrooms.
-Five minutes from I-95 and three minutes from the Palm Beach Courthouse.
+Located only 1 block south of the iconic Atlantic Avenue with dozens of shops, restaurants and coffee shops and only five minutes from I-95 and three minutes from the Palm Beach County Courthouse.

 Office building is next to the brand-new Courtyard by Marriott which is ideal for out-of-town business guests.
 One block south of Atlantic Crossing.